Witiko/doctoral-thesis/main.md

 \label{sec:score-aggregation-of-structural-and-semantic-matching-techniques}

-Techniques for structural and semantic matching such as the soft vector space model and the word mover's distance make naïve assumptions about the syntax and the semantics of the natural language and mathematics.
+Techniques for structural and semantic matching such as the soft vector space model and the word mover's distance make naive assumptions about the syntax and the semantics of the natural language and mathematics.
 They also often rely on token embeddings of language models, which contain human-like biases.
 [@caliskan2017semantics] These assumptions and biases cause systematic errors